-Kansas Archeology Training Program Field School 2013
+Kansas Archeology Training Program Field School -- June 2-17, 2016

-Although field and laboratory activities continue without stopping for the 16-day period, volunteers may participate for a single day for the entire time.
+Although field and laboratory activities continue without stopping for the 16-day period, volunteers may participate for a single day or the entire time.
 Participants must be at least 10 years of age, and those younger than 14 must plan to work with a parent or other sponsoring adult at all times.
 A legally responsible adult must accompany participants between 14 and 18 years of age.